FreddyB200/sistema-recarga-viajes-backend/DOCKER_SETUP.md

 For this single-host setup, the PostgreSQL container will initialize itself using SQL scripts placed in the `./database` directory of this API repository.

 **Action:**
 1. Clone the `travel-recharge-database` repository to a temporary location:
     ```bash
+    cd ..  # Go up one level from travel-recharge-api
     git clone https://github.com/FreddyB200/travel-recharge-database.git temp-db-repo
     ```
-2. Copy all `.sql` files from `temp-db-repo/db/data/` into the `./database/` directory of your `travel-recharge-api` project.
+2. Copy all `.sql` files from the database repository to the API's database directory:
     ```bash
-    # Make sure you are in the travel-recharge-api directory
-    mkdir -p database # Create the directory if it doesn't exist
-    cp temp-db-repo/db/data/*.sql database/
+    cp temp-db-repo/db/data/*.sql travel-recharge-api/database/
     ```
 3. Clean up the temporary repository:
     ```bash
     rm -rf temp-db-repo
+    cd travel-recharge-api  # Return to the API directory
     ```

 **Note:** The `docker-compose.yml` is configured to run any `.sql`, `.sh`, or `.sql.gz` files found in the `./database` directory when the PostgreSQL container starts.